FRRouting/frr/doc/user/bgp.rst

    Specifies the route distinguisher to be added to a route exported from the current unicast VRF to VPN.

-.. clicmd:: no rd vpn export [AS:NN|IP:nn]

-   Deletes any previously-configured export route distinguisher.

 .. clicmd:: rt vpn import|export|both RTLIST...

    Specifies the route-target list to be attached to a route (export) or the